paperswithcode/model-index/examples/README.md

 This is an example of how to use `model-index` inside your repository.

-To try it out, put the [model-index.yml](model-index.yml) file in the root of your repository.
+The `model-index.yml` is the main file tying together all the metadata.
+We recommend putting it in the root of your repository.

-The `model-index.yml` file has metadata defined in two ways: inside markdown and inside yaml/json files.
+This file can contain the metadata, or link to other files containing the metadata.
+You can have metadata either in markdown or yaml/json files.
-You can choose whichever suits you better, or mix them.

 ## Option 1: Markdown files